non-fungible token (NFT) A timeline and history of blockchain technology

 What is Hyperledger?

-Hyperledger-based technology works using these layers:
+Hyperledger-based technology works using the following layers:

 • A consensus layer, which makes an agreement on order and confirms if the transactions in a block are correct.

-• A smart contract layer, which processes and authorizes transaction requests
+• A smart contract layer, which processes and authorizes transaction requests.

-Notable frameworks: Hyperledger Fabric and Sawtooth
+Notable frameworks: Hyperledger Fabric and Hyperledger Besu

 Hyperledger Fabric